 Glenwood Veterinary Clinic has provided services to Glenwood Springs and the western slope of Colorado since 1936.
-From a one-man country practice we have evolved into an 4 veterinarian full service mixed animal practice.
-Our focus is equine medicine and surgery, but we have two small animal veterinarians, and we also see a small number of food animal, camelid, and exotic patients each year as well.
-We are well established as the equine referral center for western Colorado and parts of Utah and Wyoming, and we provide 24/7 emergency services for horses who need that level of care.
+From a one-man country practice we have evolved into an 5 veterinarian full service mixed animal practice.
+We are well established as an equine referral center for western Colorado and parts of Utah and Wyoming, and we provide 24/7 emergency services for horses who need that level of care.

 GVC is proud to offer a long-standing and well-received externship program for both domestic and international veterinary students.
 We thoroughly enjoy having externs and are looking forward to your visit.
 The veterinarians and staff at GVC feel a strong commitment to give back to the profession by contributing to the education of veterinary students and veterinary technician students.
 We hope that GVC’s externship program will offer you the opportunity to observe a wide variety of cases, expose you to new procedures and protocols, and provide you a chance to work with our veterinarians and staff.
 We are also happy to provide insight for you on issues related to business, practice management, and career placement as it interests you.